AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 </svg>
 ```

 If I needed icons for a project, I'd install one of the many icon libraries that are available, but that always left me unsatisfied.
 Sure, there's nothing wrong with using libraries, but it's always a good idea to know how the tools you use really work under the hood.
-So why not also learn how to draw your own SVG icons by hand, even if you end up using a library at the end of the day?
+So why not also learn how to draw your own SVG icons by hand, even if you end up using a library in the end?

 As you'll see in this tutorial, coding SVG icons by hand is actually fairly straightforward once you master the basic shapes and syntax.
 We'll draw a bunch of icons to help you hone your SVG skills.
 Here's a sneak peek at all of the icons we'll create: